This is a dream I had

-to forget.
-I had had many encouraging, enlightening dreams before this.
-This
+headlines.
+I had had many encouraging, enlightening, dreams before

 one occurred at a time when I was asking for guidance as to how I

-could make best use of my life.
-It came to me unexpected, and
+could make best use of my life, and I was not expecting or prepared for

 I am attempting to swim in a crowded, public, swimming pool with little

 room to move.
 On the surrounding deck, persons wildly chase one another,